Easy Vegan Cornbread

 Ingredients

-• 2 cups of coarse yellow cornmeal
+• 2 cups coarse yellow cornmeal

-• 1 tablespoon of baking soda
+• 1.5 teaspoons baking soda

 • 2 cups almond milk you want a pancake batter consistency